Full Guide on How to Grow Poppy Flowers

 Root Cuttings

-Take root cuttings in late summer or early fall.
-Begin by digging a wide circle around the parent plant and gently lifting the roots, shaking off any excess soil.
+Another way, in late summer or early fall, I head out to the garden and dig a wide circle around the parent plant, gently lifting the roots and shaking off any excess soil.

 Read more